geoscript/geoscript-js/doc/api/geom/geometry.rst

     Construct a geometry that buffers this geometry by the given width.

-.. method:: Geometry.clone
+.. function:: Geometry.clone

     :returns: :class:`geom.Geometry`

     Creates a complete copy of this geometry.

-.. method:: Geometry.contains
+.. function:: Geometry.contains

     :arg other: :class:`geom.Geometry`
     :returns: ``Boolean``